elecfreaks/learn-en/microbitKit/smart_cutebot/cutebot_case13.md

 ![](./images/cutebot-pk-11.png)

-- A codebase is required for [Joystick:bit2](https://www.elecfreaks.com/joystick-bit-2-for-micro-bit.html) programming, click “Add Package” at the bottom of the drawer, search `joystic` in the dialogue box and download it.
+- A codebase is required for [Joystick:bit V2](https://www.elecfreaks.com/joystick-bit-2-for-micro-bit.html) programming, click “Add Package” at the bottom of the drawer, search `joystic` in the dialogue box and download it.
 -
 ![](./images/case_13_01.png)